ajinkyakulkarni14/TED-Multilingual-Parallel-Corpus/README.md

 # TED-Parallel-Corpus

-TED parallel Corpora presents is growing collection of Bilingual parallel corpora, Multilingual parallel corpora and Monolingual corpora extracted from TED talks www.ted.com collected together for research purposes.
-It includes 109 world languages for Monolingual corpus, 12 languages for Bilingual parallel corpus over 120 million aligned sentences , and 13 languages for Multilingual Parallel corpus with more than 600k sentences.
+TED parallel Corpora is growing collection of Bilingual parallel corpora, Multilingual parallel corpora and Monolingual corpora extracted from TED talks www.ted.com for 109 world language
+It includes Monolingual corpus, 12 languages for Bilingual parallel corpus over 120 million aligned sentences , and 13 languages for Multilingual Parallel corpus with more than 600k sentences.
 The goal of the extraction and processing was to generate sentence aligned text for statistical machine translation systems.
 All pre-processing is done automatically.